 Next stop is California’s largest state park, an extraordinary region with palm oases, wildlife, mysterious canyons, and Native American history.

 On your way to this park, you’ll pass through the little community of Borrego Springs.
-Stop in at the town’s visitor center to get driving maps to an astounding collection of enormous prehistoric animals—metal sculptures made by artist Ricardo Breceda—that dot the surrounding desert landscape.
+Stop in at the town’s visitor centre to get driving maps to an astounding collection of enormous prehistoric animals—metal sculptures made by artist Ricardo Breceda—that dot the surrounding desert landscape.

-The main entrance and visitor center to Anza-Borrego Desert State Park are on the south end of town.
+The main entrance and visitor centre to Anza-Borrego Desert State Park are on the south end of town.
 The park’s combo name, pairing the name of famed Spanish explorer Juan Bautista de Anza, who crossed this desert in 1774, and the Spanish word for sheep (“borrego”)—referring to the region’s native bighorn sheep, this desert preserve—California’s largest state park—protects more than 600,000 acres/242,811 hectares of badlands, palm oases, slot canyons, and cactus-studded hills.
 A geology lesson in making, still being altered by erosion and flash floods, it’s a wild and remote place, with much of it accessed via primitive roads, or on foot.
 (Consider renting a 4WD with high clearance for best access.)
 But the payoff is stunning stillness and unforgettable beauty.
 A popular walk near the Visitor Center follows a creek to Palm Canyon, a favorite spot for desert bighorn sheep.

 From Anza-Borrego, it’s a roughly 2-hour drive southwest to San Diego, or a 3-hour drive northwest to Los Angeles.